starkandwayne-attic/starkandwayne.github.com/_posts/2013-04-12-jenkins-builds-from-cli.md

 For example, we have a job named similar to "Deploy XYZ App".
 It has the git repo hardcoded in the job like a normal build, but when you press "Build", it shows a list of options: string fields, drop-down lists, etc.

-When the job runs, you can uses these values anywhere within your job's configuration.
+When the job runs, you can use these values anywhere within your job's configuration.
 Its very cool.

 But how to pass those same parameters via the CLI?
 You use the `-p key=value` flag for each parameter you want to pass.